bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 5.6 0.6 sad AF01ANSA  kdef  1.739
 ```

+This file should be accompanied by a data dictionary
 For multi-echo files events.tsv file is applicable to all echos of particular
 run: